joubertredrat/redrat.com.br/content/donations.md

 If you see some mine library, project, code, article, talks, etc, and think you deserve some financial support, do it!
 I will receive this and redirect as I saw above and share here the receipt (yes, I like transparency), the place or organization that received this money for you know about that (and help with transation if necessary).

+Other reason for this is that we, as humans, can't do anything alone, if today I'm considered a great Software Engineer or IT Professional, that receive a good salary, that receive much job offers, that do talks, isn't only my conquest, but is from all people that was with me since the zero mark.
+Help people that needs is a way to honor all help that I received from all.

-If you have more questions about this, feel free to contact me, my contact options is in [Contact](/contact).
+If you have more questions about this, feel free to contact me, my contact options are in [Contact](/contact).

+Today I'm receiving donations at PayPal at link https://www.paypal.com/donate?business=VW96JAJ7E3BHY&currency_code=USD